mikwielgus/forum-dl/README.md

 git clone https://github.com/mikwielgus/forum-dl
 ```

-Then, in the same directory, install the repository directly:
+Then, in the same directory, install the latest development commit of Forum-dl from the repository directly:

 ```
 pip install -e forum-dl